JeonDaehong/JeonDaehong/README.md

 ## 🧑‍💻 About Me
 **💻 Spark & Iceberg-based Large-Scale Data Pipeline Engineer**
-* Extensive experience in the finance and e-commerce domains, covering everything from Hadoop to modern cloud platforms.
+- Extensive experience in the finance and e-commerce domains, covering everything from Hadoop to modern cloud platforms.
 Skilled in processing **tens to hundreds of terabytes** of data, developing Spark & cloud-based ETL pipelines, optimizing Hadoop legacy systems, and designing highly available, failover-ready, and concurrency-controlled data infrastructures.

-**🌐 Open Source Contributions**
+**🌐 I love contributing to open source**
 - Active contributor and maintainer for data engineering projects such as **Apache Iceberg** and **Apache Kafka**, including issue triage, PR reviews, and documentation improvements.
 - **Open Source Mentoring (2025.05~)** — Engaged in fostering a healthy and sustainable open source culture in Korea.

-**🎯 Goals**
+**🎯 My Goals**
-To grow as a **technology leader** who internalizes and spreads the latest trends within organizations,
+- To grow as a **technology leader** who internalizes and spreads the latest trends within organizations,
 while designing and operating **scalable and reliable architectures** for large-scale, high-traffic environments.

 ---